finos/devops-automation/website/README.md

 # FINOS DevOps Automation Website

-This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3.7.0](https://docusaurus.io/), a modern static website generator.

+In order to start working with Docusaurus, please read the [Getting Started guide](https://docusaurus.io/docs/installation) and browse through the following folders and files:
+- `website` - contains the Node/React code to build the website
+- `website/docusaurus.config.js` - contains the Docusaurus configuration; you'll need to edit this file.
+- `website/static` - contains images, PDF and other static assets used in the website; if you add a `file.pdf` in this folder, it will be served as `https://<your_host>/file.pdf`.
+- `docs` - contains the `.md` and `.mdx` files that are served as `https://<your_host>/<file_id>` ; the `file_id` is defined at the top of the file.

 ## Installation